Bio

 “I’d like to say that next I became rich and famous and was able to move out of the basement but that was not to be.
 The job paid five cents above what minimum wage was at the time.
 But at least I’d broken into the industry and could finally say I had experience.”

-As fashion illustration began to be replaced by photography, Diana transitioned into graphic design, working for many well-known retailers including Jo-Ann Stores, Macy’s, Kay Jewelers and Belk.
+As fashion illustration began to be replaced by photography, Diana transitioned into graphic design, working for many well-known retailers including Jo-Ann Stores, Macy’s, Kay Jewelers and Ivey's/Dillard's.

 And yes, she eventually moved out of her parent’s basement and now resides with her husband and several cats in Chippewa Lake, Ohio.